 Porcellionides pruinosus ‘Whiteout’ Isopod, 12 for $12, not currently available

-Trichorhina tomentosa Dwarf/micro white isopod 24+ for $10, available
+Trichorhina tomentosa Dwarf/micro white isopod 24+ for $10, not currently available

 Complete isopod starter kit

 If you want an easy start with your isopod colony, this may be the enclosure for you.
 This 24-oz enclosure with lid measures 4.5 x 3 inches.
 It features molded vent holes, situated for good cross ventilation.
 The enclosure come with everything you need to get started: isopod substrate mix, leaf litter, a suitably sized bark hide, and some sphagnum moss.
 Just add water and springtails for a perfect starter habitat for your isopods!